Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control: Case Study

 In order to evaluate the computational performance, two different ordinary differential equation (ODE) solvers are adopted: ode45 solver and ode15s solver.
-The ode45 solver uses 4th-order Runge-Kutta method with variable step sizes in order to solve the \textit{non-stiff} ODE problems, whereas the ode15s solver is designed for \textit{stiff} problems.
+The ode45 solver uses the 4th-order Runge-Kutta method with variable step sizes in order to solve the \textit{non-stiff} ODE problems, whereas the ode15s solver is designed for \textit{stiff} problems.
 The computational time is shown in Table \ref{time1}.
 This comparison indicates that our LSOR method converts the original model from a \textit{stiff} ODE problem to a \textit{non-stiff} one.
-The adoption of the proposed method also improves the stability of ODE solving process by this conversion.
-In conclusion, the proposed method can reduce the computational time from two aspects: the order of system and the stiffness of the ODE problem. \arraystretch{1.6} \arraystretch{1.6}
+The adoption of the proposed method also improves the stability of the ODE-solving process through this conversion.
+In conclusion, the proposed method can reduce the computational time from two aspects: the order of the system and the stiffness of the ODE problem. \arraystretch{1.8}

-\emph{Remark 5:} Note that with the addition of the solution of BLM, we need to solve another set of differential equations.
+\emph{Remark 4:} Note that with the addition of the solution of BLM, we need to solve another set of differential equations.
 This seems that the proposed method has limited ability to reduce the computational burden.
 However, this is not the case.
-As discussed above, SPM reduces the computational burden not only by reducing the number of differential equations, but also by converting the \textit{stiff} problem to a \textit{non-stiff} one.
+As discussed above, SPT reduces the computational burden not only by reducing the number of differential equations but also by converting the \textit{stiff} problem to a \textit{non-stiff} one.
 Moreover, the adopted example is a possible worst case that the perturbation coefficients are not small enough.
 When $\varepsilon$ is sufficiently small, the converging time $T$ can be sufficiently small as well.
 Then we can directly use the algebraic equation to estimate the fast states.